frappe/erpnext_documentation/user/manual/en/CRM/appointment_booking_settings.md

 ### 4.1 Success Redirect URL

 This is the URL where the user will be redirect on creation of successful appoitnment creation via Web Portal.
-Does not apply to desk.
+This redirect will not occur when creating appointments from within Desk UI.
 Leave blank for home.
 This is relative to site URL, for example "about" will redirect to "https://yoursitename.com/about"